Easy guide for MUI autocomplete search with link option in Next.js

 return (

-{show ? <Autocomplete
+{show ? (

 id="free-solo-2-demo"

-options={posts.map(option => option.title)}
+options={posts.map((option) => option.title)}

 renderOption={(option) => {

-const post = posts.filter(element => element.title === option.key)[0]
+const post = posts.filter(

-<Link href={`/category/${post.category}/posts/${post.slug}`} passHref>
+href={`/category/${post.category}/posts/${post.slug}`}

-<a className="hover:underline hover:text-blue-500">- {option.key} </a>
+<a className="hover:underline hover:text-blue-500">

 </Link>